 The psychological reasons go beyond people's desire for wealth and fame.

-29.2 million Americans tuned in to watch Britain’s Prince Harry marry Meghan Markle in May of last year.
+29.2 million Americans tuned in to watch Britain’s Prince Harry marry Meghan Markle in May 2018.
 And 23 million Americans were watching when Harry’s brother, William, married Kate Middleton back in 2011.
-Lest we assume this obsession has developed very recently, 14.2 million American households tuned in to the wedding of Will and Harry’s parents, Prince Charles and Princess Diana, in July of 1981.
+Lest we assume this obsession has developed very recently, 14.2 million American households tuned in to the wedding of Will and Harry’s parents, Prince Charles and Princess Diana, in July 1981.

 But, when you think about it, this is actually pretty strange.
 Surely the citizens of a nation built on the consent of the governed ought not to be pining for monarchy!
 But we are.
 Hopelessly, passionately, and in droves.
 Why are Americans so obsessed with British royalty?